ShahidRahmat/Card-Game/README.md

 # simple-game

-Just trying to make a simple game with Html, CSS and JS
+Trying to make a simple memory game with Html, CSS and JS

 Work In Progress